 When you turn on the air conditioner in your home, you naturally expect your home to cool down and feel more comfortable.
 On top of dealing with the oppressive Central Florida heat, oftentimes homeowners experience the issue that the AC smells musty.
 As a Florida homeowner, you want to ensure you and your family feel cool at all times, and that you’re not dealing with an AC that smells musty, like dirty socks or laundry.

-While mold and mildew are two of the most common reasons that ACs can smell musty, there are many other things that could be the cause of this.
+While mold and mildew are two of the most common reasons that ACs can smell musty, many other things could be the cause of this.
 Central Florida is known for its regular rainstorms, which can make your home feel more moist as well.
 Keep reading as we share some of the top reasons that your AC smells musty and how our team can help you to resolve this issue.

 The Top 8 Reasons Your AC Smells Musty